akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/Command-Line-Cheat-Sheet.md

 | `git checkout -b <branch>`   | 		create new branch and check it out |
 | `git checkout <branch>`   |			checkout branch |
 | `git branch -d <branch>`   | 			delete branch |

+!!! tip "Pro tip: Simplify your git history"
+    - Use `git mv` to rename a file so that it is tracked as a rename (with or without changes). - If you rename a file then use `git add .` or similar, the diff will show the deletion of the original file and addition of a "completely new" file, even if nothing has changed.
+This makes reviewing changes much more complicated than necessary.

 #### Usual Process
 After making changes to a file on a branch, check the status of your current working branch (with `git status`).
 Then, you "add" the file, state what is new about the file ("commit the change"), and `push` the file from your local copy of the repo to the remote copy: